getditto-shared/custom-conflict-resolution/README.md

 the entire history of the database.

 However, there some scenarios in which you may want more direct control over data provenance.
-In a typical MongoDB-backed system, you'd write an HTTP middleware layer that stitches together data to provide a stable source of truth.
-In Ditto
+In a typical HTTP-backed system, you'd write an HTTP middleware layer.
+In Ditto, you can do the same at the application logic layer.
+This is typically done after reading data from the `observer` and passing that data back to the UI.
+This is called a *Materialized View.*

+### Caveats

+Materialized Views in Ditto today have tradeoffs:

+- This example resolves the latest version of the data after reading from both collections.
+If you want the authoritative source of truth to exist in a particular collection, we recommend implementing this logic as a response to the change data capture from Ditto server, or as a trigger in MongoDB.
+- The conflict resolution happens at the application layer, which means each peer must implement the same logic to ensure consistency across all devices.
+- Performance can be impacted when dealing with large datasets since the merge operation happens on every observer callback.
+- This pattern works best for scenarios where Senior users have authority over Junior users' data, but may not be suitable for all collaborative editing use cases.

 ## Getting Started